hachyderm/community/usage-docs/how-to-use-content-warnings.md

 obscure your content in such a way that it is hidden by default in other users' timelines.
 Instead, only the text of the content warning is displayed.
-To put it another way, if you were to put a content warning on one of your toots that read "descriptions of war violence" while discussing current or past wars, users would only see that description and could then choose to click through the content warning to view the content (or not).
+To put it another way, if you were to put a content warning on one of your posts that read "descriptions of war violence" while discussing current or past wars, users would only see that description and could then choose to click through the content warning to view the content (or not).

 ## How to Apply a Content Warning

-In order to apply a content warning use the "CW" in the toot field:
+In order to apply a content warning use the "CW" in the post field:

 <img src="../assets/mastodon-content-warning-button.png"
      width="400"
-     alt="Screenshot of the toot field with the CW circled and with an arrow pointing to it" />
+     alt="Screenshot of the post field with the CW circled and with an arrow pointing to it" />

-An example toot with a content warning on the text and image looks like
+An example post with a content warning on the text and image looks like
 this:

 <img src="../assets/mastodon-content-warning.png"
-     alt="Screenshot of a toot with content warning 'Politics (CO)' and the blurred out content labeled 'Sensitive Content'"
+     alt="Screenshot of a post with content warning 'Politics (CO)' and the blurred out content labeled 'Sensitive Content'"
      width="400"/>